 pavanjava/kafka_mcp_server Python stdio

-kanapuli/mcp-kafka (76 stars, Go, MIT) is the most popular Kafka MCP server.
-Create topics with configurable partitions, list and delete topics, describe topic details, produce messages with key and header support, consume messages with configurable timeout.
+kanapuli/mcp-kafka (75 stars, Go, MIT) is the most popular Kafka MCP server.
+Six tools: create topics with configurable partitions, list and delete topics, describe topic details, produce messages with key and header support, consume messages with configurable timeout.
 Built with the MCP Golang library, requires Go 1.24+.
 Supports PLAINTEXT and SASL_PLAINTEXT authentication.
-Fifty-eight commits — actively maintained.
+Note: the repository has been dormant since March 2025.

-tuannvm/kafka-mcp-server (45 stars, Go, MIT) takes a more comprehensive approach.
-Seven-plus tools: produce, consume, list brokers, describe topics, list consumer groups, describe consumer groups, and describe configs.
+tuannvm/kafka-mcp-server (48 stars, Go, MIT, v2.0.2) takes a more comprehensive approach.
+Nine tools: produce, consume, list brokers, describe topics, list consumer groups, describe consumer groups, describe configs, cluster overview, and list topics.
 Standout: dual transport (stdio + HTTP) with optional OAuth 2.1 authentication for the HTTP endpoint (Okta, Google, Azure AD, HMAC providers).
 Kafka authentication via SASL (PLAIN, SCRAM-SHA-256, SCRAM-SHA-512) and TLS.
+The v2.0.0 release (October 2025) was a major upgrade adding OAuth 2.1 and security features.
 If you need remote access with enterprise auth, this is the one.

-streamnative/streamnative-mcp-server (22 stars, Go) bridges both Kafka and Pulsar — the only server covering both streaming platforms.
+streamnative/streamnative-mcp-server (24 stars, Go) bridges both Kafka and Pulsar — the only server covering both streaming platforms.
 StreamNative Cloud integration, Schema Registry, Kafka Connect management, producer/consumer operations for both protocols.
 Multi-session Pulsar mode for per-user authentication.
 Installable via Homebrew, Docker, or Kubernetes Helm charts.
 Commercial backing from StreamNative.
+Actively maintained with April 2026 commits — the only Kafka MCP server with recent 2026 development activity.

 Joel-hanson/kafka-mcp-server (1 star, Python, Apache 2.0) provides basic Kafka operations: initialize connection, list/create/delete topics, get topic info.
-Early-stage but functional for Python-centric teams.
+Early-stage with only 3 commits; planned features (message production/consumption) have not materialized.

 Data Integration